NicolasCristini/ImageJ-Processing-Assistant-Notebook/README.md

 - standardize the analysis workflow
 - combine the ImageJ functionalities with Python tools and packages

-Examples for the installation and initialization of ImageJ are already available (https://github.com/imagej/pyimagej/tree/master/doc).
+Examples for the installation and initialization of ImageJ are already available here: https://github.com/imagej/pyimagej/tree/master/doc.

+The IPAN project is devided in multiple notebooks.
+The first one available is the "00 - introduction" that shows:
+- how to open an image (different options and purposes)
+- how to run a ImageJ Macro from JN
+- How to save results/pictures from the Macro